American-Samoa - The 'other' Samoa

 Arrival at 17pm on SATURDAY in Samoa.

-After she printed the ticket, I went asking another employee in the office if this is really correct.
-Cause somehow I had the feeling the lady was already too much on weekend-mode and not sure if she maybe did a mistake.
-However, she confirmed all way correct, I paid the ticket and hoped it really will be correct tomorrow.
+After she printed the ticket, I went to ask another employee in the office if this was really correct.
+Somehow I had the feeling the lady was already too much in weekend mode and maybe made a mistake.
+However, he confirmed everything was correct, I paid for the ticket and hoped it would really be correct tomorrow.

-Another good thing now was that the decision between diving and a visit to Savaii was not necessary anymore.
+Another good thing now was that the decision between diving and a visit to Savai'i was no longer necessary.

 May 25 – Arriving in American-Samoa

-Was excited today morning, if this trip is really going to work as intended.
-The flights from Samoa to American-Samoa are departing from the airport right next to Apia, which is called the Fagali Airport.
+I was excited this morning, wondering if this trip would really go as planned.
+The flights from Samoa to American-Samoa depart from the Fagali Airport, which is right next to Apia.

-The Samoan Air staff showed up 20 minutes before departure for doing the check-in and I was sure there will be a delay of some hours, but fortunately, there was no delay.
-The plane was tiny and no door to the cockpit.
-Was interesting to see a working cockpit with pilots doing their job.
-Last time I saw this on a passenger flight was about 25 years ago or so, back then when the cockpits were still accessible and by swiping a curtain to get to the pilots.
+The Samoan Air staff showed up 20 minutes before departure to do the check-in, and I was sure there would be a delay of a few hours.
+Fortunately, there was no delay.
+The plane was tiny and had no door to the cockpit.
+It was interesting to see a working cockpit with pilots doing their job.
+The last time I saw this on a passenger flight was about 25 years ago, back when cockpits were still accessible by just swiping a curtain to get to the pilots.

 Flight from Samoa to American-Samoa